 The Welcome Book consists mainly of photos and short descriptions (whew—no tough text like that Life Book).
 The length varies between 5-9 pages.
 Details about the importance of the book and how to make it can be found below.

-Adoptive parents make the Welcome Books a simple way to introduce a child to his or her immediate family and surroundins, including their pets, car, yard, and house.
+Adoptive parents make the Welcome Books a simple way to introduce a child to his or her immediate family and surroundings, including their pets, car, yard, and house.

 Lifebooks of Lane County would like to extend an invitation of assistance.
 We have a good supply of pre-made pages if you are interested in using our resources.
 Our format is 8 1/2 x 11 but we are capable of supplying other sizes upon request.
-Having trouble finding a place to begin we have an experienced team of volunteers that would love to help.
-At times we will offer space to work on your albums along with the use of our cropping tools and supplies of paper, stickers and lettering.
+Having trouble finding a place to begin?
+We have an experienced team of volunteers that would love to help.
+At times, we will offer space to work on your albums along with the use of our cropping tools and supplies including paper, stickers, and lettering.
 We all know how important LifeBooks and Welcome Books are for children in the state of Oregon.
 We at A Family For Every Child in the Eugene-Springfield area will gladly put together packages for you to pick-up or for a shipping & handling cost mail them to your door.
 Just let us know what types of pages you are interested in and any other information you feel we should know.